greenais/almost_puntoswitcher/README.md

 # almost_puntoswitcher
-Linux shell script which covers 80% of really used PuntoSwitcher functionality
+Linux shell script which covers 80% of really used PuntoSwitcher or XNeur functionality.
+Contains inside Eng-Rus conversion, but is easily adaptable for any layouts pair.

 .